tock/book/src/course/thread-tutorials/encrypted-sensor-data/encrypted-data.md

 > |--- HEADER ---|--- IV ---|--- SIGNED DATA --- |

+> **NOTE** AES128CTR is not a robust or advisable encryption methodology to use
+> in a real world device.
+We are using this here for ease of use and
+> demonstration purposes.

 Importantly, OpenThread already encrypts the data sent within the Thread network.
-We add this additional layer of encryption not to hide or secure the data we are sending but instead to ensure this data originates only from our Super Secure Systems nodes that share this Thread network with other devices.
+We add this additional layer of encryption to prevent non Super Secure Systems devices from snooping on the sensor data we collect.

 ## Decrypting Received Packets

 Tock provides apps access to cryptographic operations (e.g. an app can request the kernel decrypt a given buffer).
-Naively, we can utilize said kernel functionality to decrypt a signed packet and store the key in plaintext in the app.
+Naively, we can utilize said kernel functionality to decrypt a packet and store the key in plaintext in the app.

 Storing such secrets in plaintext, however, is not particularly secure.
 For instance, many microcontrollers offer debug ports which can be used to gain read